 To get to the island of Inchcolm and the medieval abbey, one must take a ferry, which departs from South Queensferry, Scotland (roughly ten miles from Edinburgh’s city center).
 To see the abbey on foot and to touch those ancient stone walls for myself is an adventure I would very much like to have one day.

 In my curiosity, I did a little research about Inchcolm Abbey.
 Here are ten interesting things I learned:

 - Inchcolm Abbey is the most well-preserved group of monastic buildings in Scotland.

 - In 1123, Alexander I took shelter on the island of Inchcolm during a fierce storm.
-Because he was so thankful that his life had been spared, he vowed to build a monastery as an expression of his gratitude.
+He was so thankful that his life had been spared, he vowed to build a monastery as an expression of his gratitude.
 Sadly, he died a year later.
 In his absence, his brother David I asked Augustinian canons (priests) to establish the priory instead.

 - Inchcolm was raised to full abbey status in 1235.